What are pulse surveys?

 Most importantly, keep your survey heavily weighted toward action.
 If you can’t take action on a specific question, consider whether you really need to include it.

-- Outcome – also known as a ‘tracker item’, this is the thing you are interested in measuring – for example, engagement or eNPS – “How likely are you to recommend (your employer) to a colleague or friend?”
-Usually, you’ll want to see the scores for this item trending upwards over time.
+- Outcome: also known as a ‘tracker item’.
+This is what you are interested in measuring, e.g. engagement or eNPS – “How likely are you to recommend (your employer) to a colleague or friend?”
+Usually, you’ll want to see the scores for this trending upwards over time.
 As a rule, outcome items themselves are not actionable.

-- Open text – Open text allows your employees to write their own responses, adding valuable depth to your insights.
+- Open text – Open text lets employees write in their own responses to open-ended questions, adding valuable depth to your insights.
 Sticking with the example above, you may follow the outcome and drivers questions with an open-ended question for the respondent to fill in, such as, “Why would/wouldn’t you recommend this company to family and friends?’ or ‘What training do you think is missing for your role?’

-When thinking about the structure of your survey, we recommend using the 70:20:10 rule of thumb
+We recommend using the 70:20:10 rule of thumb structure:

-- ~15% Outcome items
+- ~20% Outcome items